cerplot/luigi/doc/execution_model.rst

 it's super easy to debug since all execution takes place in the process.
 It also makes deployment a non-event.
 During development,
-you typically run the Luigi workflow from the command line, whereas when you deploy it, you can trigger it using crontab or any other scheduler.
+you typically run the Trun workflow from the command line, whereas when you deploy it, you can trigger it using crontab or any other scheduler.

-The downside is that Luigi doesn't give you scalability for free.
+The downside is that Trun doesn't give you scalability for free.
 In practice this is not a problem until you start running thousands of steps.

-Isn't the point of Luigi to automate and schedule these workflows?
+Isn't the point of Trun to automate and schedule these workflows?
 To some extent.
-Luigi helps you *encode the dependencies* of steps and build up chains.
+Trun helps you *encode the dependencies* of steps and build up chains.
-Furthermore, Luigi's scheduler makes sure that there's a centralized view of the dependency graph and that the same job will not be executed by multiple workers simultaneously.
+Furthermore, Trun's scheduler makes sure that there's a centralized view of the dependency graph and that the same job will not be executed by multiple workers simultaneously.

 Scheduler